We have been approached lately a couple of times with the question: How can we keep HR in the box?

 Below some simple recipes that have certainly helped others.

-- Give them a copy of Dave Ulrichs “Human Resource Champions”, ask them to read the book and to organize the HR department according to the simple framework in the book.
+Ask them to read the book and to organise the HR department according to the simple framework in the book.
 This will slow them down substantially, and probably years later they will still be trying to figure out who is the strategic business partner and who not.